mtoscano84/fashion-item-recommendation/docs/alloydb.md

 export VM_INSTANCE=alloydb-proxy-vm
 ```

-2. Disable the following Organization Policies in order to create the VM Instance:
+2. Disable the following Organization Policies using the console:
-Set compute.vmExternalIpAcces
+Set compute.vmExternalIpAcces to Allow

-Set constraints/compute.requireShieldedVm
+Set constraints/compute.requireShieldedVm to Not Enforced

 2. Create a Compute Engine VM:
 ```